praveenaiiisc/Gemma2-9B-Llama3-8B-Finetune-and-RAG-Project/README.md

 # Gemma2(9b) Llama3-8B-Finetune-and-RAG

+- This repository contains code with the Gemma2 model, which has 9 billion parameters.
-- This repository contains code for fine-tuning the Llama3 8B model and implementing Retrieval-Augmented Generation (RAG).
+- Additionally fine-tuning the Llama3 8B model and implementing Retrieval-Augmented Generation (RAG).
 Llama3-8B-Finetune-and-RAG focuses on fine-tuning the Llama3 model and utilizing RAG for enhanced performance in various tasks.Llama3 8B is a powerful language model developed by Meta, containing 8 billion parameters.
 It is designed to understand and generate human-like text, making it useful for a wide range of natural language processing tasks.
-- Additionally, it includes work with the Gemma2 model, which has 9 billion parameters.

 ### Project:1
 - Integration with Gemma2 9B model for enhanced performance